Personalized Benzodiazepine

 EMPOWERED TAPERS

-(Eliminating Medications Through Patient Ownership of End Results)
+We Eliminate Medications Through Patient Ownership of End Results

 You Drive Dose Reductions Based on Self-Reported Symptom Severity